 Foundation Bundle

-What's Included:
+What's Included?

 Safe & Together™: An Introduction to the Model

 Introduction to Model helps your workers become domestic violence informed.
-By identifying the perpetrators’ patterns of behaviors & understanding how those patterns are parenting choices which impact the safety & wellbeing of kids we can create more effective interventions which help to keep children safe with their protective parent.
 Children and their well-being is best served when they are with the domestic violence survivor.
-This course will help practitioners to gain basic knowledge of the principles & components which create the framework of the Safe & Together Model.
 The Model provides a framework for partnering with domestic violence survivors and intervening with domestic violence perpetrators as parents in order to enhance the safety and well-being of children.

 Multiple Pathways to Harm: A Comprehensive Assessment Framework

-Assessment and critical thinking are extremely important when becoming domestic violence informed.
-This course helps to define the best strategies for comprehensive, accurate assessment of the impact of the domestic violence perpetrator on child wellbeing and family functioning.
+In this course, you will learn the best strategies for comprehensive, accurate assessment of the impact of the domestic violence perpetrator on child wellbeing and family functioning.
 This course defines accountability, the standard of behaviors, and creates opportunities for practice and systems change.

 Working with Men as Parents: Fathers' Parenting Choices Matter

-Working with men as parents is very important to understanding and improving the well-being and safety of children and families.
+Working with men as parents is essential to understanding and improving the well-being and safety of children and families.
 This course helps you to work with men as parents around their behavioral choices which deeply impact child well-being and family functioning.
-This course helps to define the best practices for working with men as parents, especially those that are from poor and historically oppressed and marginalized communities.

 Intersections: When Domestic Violence Perpetration, Substance Abuse, and Mental Health Meet

 Many families impacted by domestic violence perpetrators’ behaviors have multiple, complex, intersecting issues.
 In the past, we might have referred to these as co-occurring issues.
 But the language of co-occurrence often doesn’t provide us with a sense of how these issues interact.
-For example, listing the family’s issues is not as powerful as explaining how the domestic violence perpetrator interfered with his partner’s recovery.
-Listing that the family has experienced both domestic violence and child behavioral health issues is not as useful as describing how the perpetrator’s violence has produced anxiety and aggression in the children.
-Using an intersections framework, versus a co-occurrence framework, we increase perpetrator accountability, improve our ability to diagnose and treat each member of the family, and improve our ability to help the adult and children survivors.
-This course will provide guidance on how to understand the connections, or intersections, and make them work for us in our practice.
-Understanding the intersectionalities between domestic violence, addiction, mental health, and their role in the children’s lives helps to get everyone the help they need.
+For example, listing the family’s issues is not as powerful as explaining how the domestic violence perpetrator interfered with his partner’s recovery or the children's sense of safety.

 Partnering with Survivors